ebaudrez/libpathcomp/README.md

 _alternatives_.
 Every attribute has the notion of a _current alternative_: when an attribute is evaluated, the value corresponding to its current alternative is returned.
-Alternatives are stored in an ordered list, and we say the attribute is _rewound_ or _reset_ when the current alternative is set to the first alternative in the list.
+Alternatives are stored in an ordered list, and we say the attribute is _rewound_ when the current alternative is set to the first alternative in the list.
 Several attributes may possess several attributes, and the composer object always corresponds to one possible _combination of alternatives_.
 Libpathcomp provides a means to step through all combinations,